NiklasTR/microbiomefhir/README.md

-microbiomfhir - turn a patient’s microbiome OTU data into FHIR
+microbiomeFHIR - turn a patient’s microbiome OTU data into FHIR
 ==============================================================

 ``` r